John Boyle, CFP®, EA, CTC, CEPA

 Did you know that correctly allocating investments among both your retirement and taxable accounts based upon the tax consequences of each asset class will significantly change your long-term accumulation outcome?

 Did you know that almost all financial advice is ultimately based upon the tax laws written into the IRC?

-Did you know that Certified Financial Planners (CFPs) aren’t considered designated tax professionals and aren’t legally allowed to provide written tax advice?
-(Refer to Treasury Department Circular No. 230, §10.2 and §10.3)
+Did you know that Certified Financial Planners (CFP®) aren’t considered designated tax professionals and aren’t legally allowed to provide written tax advice?
+(Treasury Department Circular No. 230, §10.2, §10.3, and §10.37)

 I stand uniquely positioned in the market because of the depth of my tax law knowledge.
 Because Financial Advisors or even Certified Financial Planners are not tax designated, and because CPAs/EAs are not designated Tax Planners (Certified Tax Coaches (CTCs)), I frequently find missed errors or missed opportunities.

 There are many tax laws that require you to design and implement IRC compliant plans in advance before you may reap the reward, such as 401(k) plans, Medical Expense Reimbursement Plans, etc. The ability to design and implement these plans requires advanced working knowledge of the Internal Revenue Code’s tax laws.

 I have two tax designations; I am both an Enrolled Agent (EA) and Certified Tax Coach (CTC).
 The EA designation provides me with the same IRS representation rights as a CPA, which got me started with bookkeeping, preparing financial reports, and preparing income tax returns.
 Whereas the CTC designation is very explicitly a Tax Planning designation that focuses on designing, implementing, and maintaining ProActive tax credits, deductions, strategies, and loopholes.